Visualize Colors

 Figure 28: Red-Blue divergent palette.

-To apply to a data visualization, we return to a different data set, the results of an attitude survey with 20 items labeled from m01 one to m20.
+To apply the data visualization, we return to a different data set: the results of an attitude survey with 20 items, labeled from m01 to m20.
 The Survey response to each item was on a six-point scale from strongly disagree to strongly agree.
 The data table is included with `lessR`, called *Mach4*.

 d <- Read("Mach4")

-The data are recorded numerically, each response from 0, strongly disagree, to 5, strongly agree.
+The data are recorded numerically, with each response ranging from 0 (strongly disagree) to 5 (strongly agree).
 Label the numerical responses with the corresponding category name using the lessR factors() function, which can assign the factor levels and labels simultaneously to multiple variables, here in the d data frame.

 LikertCats <- c("Strongly Disagree", "Disagree", "Slightly Disagree",